erikdubois/Arc-Theme-Colora/README.md

 ###These scripts can also be run on other systems then Linux Mint.
 Scroll down to the bottom to see on which distro's.

-Each time I run these scripts, I renamed the result from
+Each time I run these scripts, I added a name of the colour behind it

     Arc to Arc-Sun
     Arc-Dark to Arc-Dark-Sun